chav-ngvyen/590-CN490/HW5.0/README.md

 I train a neural network to determine whether a chunk of text was written by Arthur Conan Doyle, Agatha Christie and Maurice LeBlanc.
 I test the neural net on parts of Holmes/ Poirot/ Lupin stories not in the training set to determine if it can tell the three authors apart from a short chunk of text.
 Afterwards, I test the model on texts written by the authors about different characters/ settings (The Lost World - Doyle, for example) to see if it can determine the ``penmanship'' of the authors when they write about other characters/ topics.

+## HOW TO RUN:
+Step 1: Change hyperparameters in config.py; save it Step 2: bash RUN.sh
+Done :)

 ### Codes:
 #### config.py
 This is the script to change script 01 cleaning options, does hyperparameter tuning in script 02, and evaluate different models in script 03.